aucloud/aucloud.github.io/docs/Platform_Services/Compute/Using_the_API/establishing_a_connection_to_aucloud_with_powercli.md

 ## Overview

-VMware PowerCLI is a Microsoft PowerShell based command line interface tool which developed by VMware to manage and automate tasks on various VMware platforms such as vSphere, VMware Cloud Director, Horizon, etc.
+VMware PowerCLI is a Microsoft PowerShell based command line interface tool which was developed by VMware to manage and automate tasks on various VMware platforms such as vSphere, VMware Cloud Director, Horizon, etc.

 The latest version of PowerCLI is available from the [VMware website.](https://developer.vmware.com/powercli)